chandra-h-bitd/DigiHuman/docs/SETUP-macOS.md

 # Setup Guide (macOS)

 This guide assumes a fresh macOS install with no developer tools.
-It’ll get you from zero to a running Doc Q&A app.
+It’ll get you from zero to a running Finquest Q&A app.

 ## 1) Install prerequisites